harness/developer-hub/docs/chaos-engineering/get-started/introduction-to-chaos-module.md

 steady-state.
 The practice of chaos engineering consists of repeated experimentation, with varied faults to simulate real-world failure conditions carried out against different targets.

-The diagram below describes the steps that you can perform to induce chaos into an application.
+The diagram below describes the steps that you can perform to run chaos experiments in an application.

 <img width="544" alt="Screenshot 2022-10-10 at 4 23 22 PM" src="https://user-images.githubusercontent.com/21166217/194850472-0f4dda25-74f5-4dbb-86e8-45e09258de73.png"></img>